Right Bundle Branch Block

 What is right bundle branch block?

-Right bundle branch block comes from a problem with the heart’s ability to send electrical signals.
+Right bundle branch block comes from a problem with the heart’s ability to conduct electrical signals.
 It usually doesn’t cause symptoms unless you have some other heart condition.

 Your heart has 4 chambers.
-The 2 upper chambers are called atria, and the 2 lower chambers are called ventricles.
-In a healthy heart, the electrical signal to start your heartbeat starts in the right atrium, the upper right chamber of the heart.
-From there, the signal travels to the lower chambers (the right and left ventricles) of the heart.
-As the signal travels, it triggers nearby parts of the heart to contract in a coordinated manner.
+The 2 upper chambers are called atria.
+The 2 lower chambers are called ventricles.
+In a healthy heart, the electrical signal for your heartbeat starts in the sinoatrial (SA) node.
+The SA node is found in the right atrium, the upper right chamber of the heart.
+From there, the signal is carried to the left atrium and travels to the lower chambers (the right and left ventricles) of the heart.
+As the signal travels, it triggers nearby parts of the heart muscle to contract in a coordinated manner.

+Two special groups of fibers called bundle branches carry the signal from the atria (top of the heart) to the ventricles (bottom of the heart).
+These are termed right bundle branch and left bundle branch.
 In right bundle branch block, there is a problem with the right branch of the conducting system that sends the electrical signal to the right ventricle.
 The electrical signal can’t travel down this path the way it normally would.
-The signal still gets to the right ventricle, but it is slowed down, compared to the left bundle.
+The signal still gets to the right ventricle but the signal has to travel to the left side before getting to the right ventricle.
+This takes more time.
 Because of this, the right ventricle contracts a little later than it normally would.
 This can cause the heart to eject slightly less blood.

 What causes right bundle branch block?